 - If your silks will be left unused for a long period of time, take them down and pack them away to avoid them becoming like a dusty old pair of curtains!

-- Keep your cats and dogs away from the silks – they love to leave them mucky and snagged!
+- Keep your cats, dogs and all fury animals away from the silks – they love to leave them mucky and snagged!

 This post contains affiliate links.
 That means that, at no extra cost to you, we may receive a small commission if you buy a product using one of the links on this page.
 Read our full disclosure here.